Robotic Welding & Positioner System

 Impact to the Customer

-The final robotic welding and positioner automation system provided the customer with the following benefits:
+The final robotic welding and positioner automation system provided the customer with reduced rework and increased first-pass quality, increased production throughput and improved part traceability.

 Midwest Engineered Systems has a wide range of experience in building welding automation systems.
 If you’re looking to improve your welding throughput, we have the knowledge and experience to make the project a success.